RegardsOss/RegardsOss.github.io/docs/setup/advanced/swarm-volumes.md

 :::info Multi node deployment, CoTS and replication You can configure CoTs workdir too, but be careful :
-It's preferable to deploy a RabbitMQ cluster than a single instance.
+it's preferable to deploy a RabbitMQ cluster than a single instance.
-In a RabbitMQ cluster, every RabbitMQ replica need local disk and not NFS mount.
+In a RabbitMQ cluster, every RabbitMQ replica needs local disk and not NFS mount.
 :::